popwow47/Anketa/README.md

-Simple questionnaire , just fill all fields and push the button
+simple form, just fill out all the fields and click the button